 The provisions of RR Chapter VII are applicable to the use of DSC in cases of distress, urgency or safety.

-2 DSC distress alert
+2 Digital selective calling distress alert

 The DSC distress alert provides for alerting, self-identification, ship’s position including time, and nature of distress as defined in the RR (see RR Chapter VII).

-3 Procedures for DSC distress alerts
+3 Procedures for digital selective calling distress alerts

 3.1 Transmission by a mobile unit in distress